micmejia/bible-dump/AMPC/Ezekiel/Ezek 14.md

 And they shall console you when you see their evil ways and their rebellious actions.
-Then you shall know (understand and realize) that I have not done without cause all that I have done in Jerusalem, says the Lord God. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then you shall know (understand and realize) that I have not done without cause all that I have done in Jerusalem, says the Lord God.